Skin testing is an effective way to diagnose allergies for Elgin residents

 - Latex allergy

-Before scheduling a skin test, Dr. Noga Askenazi, or Dr. Eugenia Hahn will take a detailed medical history that includes information about your symptoms and any methods of treatment you have used.
+Before scheduling a skin test, Dr. Noga Askenazi, or the staff will take a detailed medical history that includes information about your symptoms and any methods of treatment you have used.
 We will also want to know what medications you are currently taking.
-Some medicines suppress allergic reactions, which can interfere with the results from skin testing.
+Some medicines suppress allergic reactions, which can interfere with the results of skin testing.

 Medications that can possibly interfere with skin testing include: